ecj94/thesis/README.md

 - 'Hyp': contains all manually retrieved *p*-values and reproducible results related to explicitly stated hypotheses.
 These data were retrieved from the 2014-2016 volumes of *ASR*, *AJS*, and *SQ* and were used to study statistical reporting errors, publication bias, the 'bump' in *p*-values, and marginal significance.
 - inclusion_Hyp: contains information on which articles from the 2014-2016 volumes of *ASR*, *AJS*, and *SQ* were included in 'Hyp'.

+Note: the articles used for this study are not part of this archive, since these articles are not publicly available.
+Therefore, if one wishes to fully reproduce our study, one will have to download the 2014-2016 volumes of the sociology journals included in our study.

 ### References
 Clarivate Analytics’ Web of Science.
 (2016).
 Journal citation reports: Sociology, 2016. com.proxy.library.uu.nl/JCRJournalHomeAction.\